 - Comprehensive BCS courseware and manual delevoped in-house based on the latest syllabus

 - Includes free lifetime updates (electronic version), which means the course manual will never go out of date

 - Training delivered by authorised BCS training instructors

-- A BCS certification examination voucher for the relevant course
+- A BCS practitioner certificate examination voucher for the relevant course

 - Exam preparation material

 - Unlimited advice and support in studying for the BCS exam

 - Pass first-time guarantee, or train again for free on all BCS instructor-led training courses

 - 1-year BCS Associate Membership (on passing first BCS Professional Certification)